Director John Huston

 Reviewed March 27, 2016

-Alcohol abuse is prevalent throughout the film- obviously, the characters drown their sorrows in order to escape or avoid the pain that they feel.
+Alcohol abuse is prevalent throughout the film- obviously, the characters drown their sorrows to escape or avoid the pain that they feel.

 I would have liked to have seen much more from her and more depth to her character of Isabelle.
 Why was she a misfit?
 She mentions loving all cowboys so we might assume she has had her share of damaged relationships with men.
 More clarity might have been interesting.

 The final portion of the film is difficult to sit through- an interminable scene involves Gay and Perce savagely rounding up the horses and roping them down overnight.
-The length of the scene combined with the horses struggles to escape will pull at one’s heartstrings.
-Having the knowledge that animals, until quite recently, were not treated well on film sets, leaves me twice as unsettled.
-Dark stuff.
+The length of the scene combined with the horse’s struggles to escape will pull at one’s heartstrings.